Come Try Me

-The Plumm House at the end of the third century
+House Plumm at the end of the third century

-The known Plumms during the timespan of the events described on A Song of Ice and Fire are:
+The known Plumms during the timespan of the events described in A Song of Ice and Fire are:

 - Lord Philip Plumm, Lord Plumm

 Distant familiar relations to the main branch include:

-- Lord Viserys Plumm was the head of House Plumm during the reign of Aerys I.
+- Lord Viserys Plumm, his son, of questioned paternity.
+Head of House Plumm during the reign of Aerys I.